Free Bella: The fight to release a beluga whale from a South Korean mega mall’s aquarium | KRDO

 A solution in Norway?

-Lotte officials maintain that the “only one place in the world” where Bella can be released is a sanctuary in Iceland.
+Lotte officials maintain that the “only one place in the world” where the beluga whale can be released is a sanctuary in Iceland.

 In a statement to CNN in late November, the company said there had been further delays.